 Step 3 May 17th, Socialising increases and inside hospitality and hotels opens.

-Step 4 June 21st, nightclubs and most restrictions removed.
+Step 4 July 19th, nightclubs and most restrictions removed. (was June 21st)

 Information for businesses is on the link below.

 We've gathered information from a number of official sites and created a short log of the development of the Pandemic and its incidence in Blackpool.